doyousketch2/eAWB/README.md

 ---
 I was asking about this in r/Gimp
 https://www.reddit.com/r/GIMP/comments/7qw7eb/how_do_you_call_automatic_white_balance_from_a/
-and was informed someone else was nearly simultaneously, asking about it, on StackOverflow
+and was informed someone else was, nearly simultaneously, asking about it on StackOverflow
 https://stackoverflow.com/questions/48268068/how-do-i-do-the-equivalent-of-gimps-colors-auto-white-balance-in-python-fu

 Fortuitous event, for it led to a suitable answer.